-Web Hosting:

-Where the domain name is similar to creating an entity, it doesn't really do anything other than buy a name.
+Web Hosting: Where the domain name is similar to creating an entity, it doesn't really do anything other than buy a name.
 The next step is to get hosting, which is essentially renting space on an Internet server.
 You'll find a lot of web hosts out there, too, including most registration companies.
-You can buy from one and host on another, but for most small businesses it may be easier to keep them together.
+You can buy from one and host on another, but for most small businesses it's easier to keep them together.
 Web hosting costs also vary on how far in advance you want to prepay, as well as the expected traffic volume to the website.
 For most accounting practices, a general small business hosting package will cost around \$10 to \$40 per month, but can sometimes be found a little lower with prepayment of a year or two.
-Hosting packages also usually include several email addresses for your domain name, such as yourname@your accountingfirm.com, to the effectiveness of a website, content is king.
+Hosting packages also usually include several email addresses for your domain name, such as yourname@youraccountingfirm.com, info@youraccountingfirm.com or other options.